top1944/duckuments/docs/atoms_80_fall2017_info/19_student_guide.md

 ### Github

-The next thing you need to do is provide Duckietown HR (Kirsten Bowser) with your Github username via Slack.
+The next thing you need to do is provide Duckietown HR (Kirsten Bowser) with your Github username via Slack in a private message.

 If you don't already have a Github account, follow these steps:

-Sign up for an account on [GitHub](https://github.com).
+1. Sign up for an account on [GitHub](https://github.com).

-Use the same email associated with your Slack account.
+2. Use the same email associated with your Slack account.
 Your Github username should be the same as your Slack username if possible, otherwise something similar.

-`@censi` is the slack handle, the GitHub username is `AndreaCensi`.
+Example: `@censi` is the slack handle, the GitHub username is `AndreaCensi`.

-Send your Github username to Duckietown HR via Slack on the channel `help-accounts`.
+3. Send your Github username to Duckietown HR via Slack in a private message.

-Next, you need to accept the invite to the Duckietown organization.
+4. You need to accept the invite to the Duckietown organization.
 The invite should be waiting for you at the page https://github.com/duckietown.

 <!--
 ### Google Documents